-Can a Car Fuse Go Bad Without Blowing?by Robert Moore
+Can a Car Fuse Go Bad Without Blowing?by Robert MooreUpdated July 26, 2023

-What a Fuse is Made Of
+What an Automotive Fuse Wire is Made Of

-The Need for Fuses
+The Need for Fuses in Electrical Devices

-The electrical circuits in your vehicle are designed to carry a very particular electrical load the battery to the components.
+The electrical circuits in your vehicle are designed to carry a very particular electrical load from the battery to the components.
 The size of the wire and amperage rating of the fuse is determined by the current draw created by the connected electronics.
 Changing the components in the circuit can have an unpredictable effect on the amperage and resistance in the circuit, which is why you never jump to a higher fuse and never add extra electronics (like lights or a radio) that were not a part of the vehicle's original design.
 If there is a fault with one of your components or a short in the circuit, the extra current draw will likely exceed the amperage rating of the wire.
 This can cause the wire to melt and perhaps even catch fire.

 Each fuse in your fuse box is designed to fail when the circuit is overloaded.
 The amount of time it takes for the fuse to blow varies depending on the material used in the center of the fuse and the amount of overload in the circuit.
 When there is excessive current, heat is generated and the center of the fuse melts and short circuits to prevent further damage down the line.
 In many cases, you may be able to just replace the blown fuse and move on, because whatever caused the excessive draw was temporary or only created a momentary surge.
 If you have other questions, consult your owner’s manual or call an auto repair shop.